Advert for the Move to Australia Directory

 This isn’t Australia-specific, but moving abroad anywhere does something special to you.
 I never realised this was going to be a side effect when we made the move, but moving abroad gives you a massive dose of confidence and inspiration.
 It makes you realise that you’re capable of achieving anything if you put your mind to it.
 It ignites new interests – maybe things you’d never have thought of if you’d stayed in your home country.
 Before we moved, I had no real interest or knowledge of running an online business and I hadn’t ever thought about becoming an entrepreneur.
 When we landed, I was introduced to new people and new clients (in my work as a freelance writer) and this all rubbed off on me.
 This led to 18 months of learning that has now taken my business in a whole new direction from charging an hour of time for an hour of writing, to now running my own business which has the potential to directly help lots of people to follow their dreams while not being so time or location dependent.

 Following on from the above, I also love that Australia is able to support small businesses.
 I’ve been awarded two business grants to help get this business off the ground.
 I know in the UK how tight government budgets are and how grant funding has been slashed, even for the most worthy of charities, so something like this would never have been possible over there in the current financial climate.
-I love that I live in a country that is still able to embrace new businesses and help support small, home-based enterprises.
-By investing in me, I’m now able to outsource work to other Australian companies like my web designer and photographer and as things grow I will hopefully increase my influence by recommending more Aussie businesses to my readers.
+I love that I live in a country that is still able to embrace new businesses and help support small enterprises.
+By investing in me, I’m now able to outsource work to other Australian companies like my web designer, tech support and photographer.

 Finally, I think my favourite thing is that we’ve moved to a new place together as a family.
 Every day out is a new experience for all of us and we’re having adventures together.
 I love that I have a long list of places I want to go – from beaches and theme parks to island tours and wildlife encounters.
 I’m looking forward to doing all of them as a family and introducing the kids to their new home.